CargoCultScientist/ny-opendata/README.md

 [Open Task2.ipynb in Colab](https://colab.research.google.com/github/CargoCultScientist/ny-opendata/blob/93c2d69e8453c19756dcb8a4229acb5e5c9d34e0/Task2.ipynb)

-## Get the API key from the source
+## Get the API keys from the source

 This dataset is hosted on a Socrata Open Data portal.
-Anonymous requests work for small pulls; using an Application Token raises rate limits.
+The notebook authenticates with the SODA API using an Application Key ID and Application Key Secret (basic-auth style credentials).

 1. Sign in to the portal that hosts the dataset.
-2. Go to your account or developer settings and create an Application Token.
+2. Go to your account or developer settings and create an Application Key.
+Socrata returns **two separate values**: an **App Token (Key ID)** and a **Secret**.
-3. Copy the token value.
-In this project, we store it as an environment variable named `NY_API_KEY` to match the screenshot and the existing code.
+3. Copy both values.
+In this project, we store them as `NY_API_KEY_ID` and `NY_API_KEY_SECRET` to match the notebook’s variable names.

 Reference: [Socrata Application Tokens](https://dev.socrata.com/docs/app-tokens.html)

-## Insert the token in Colab
+## Insert the tokens in Colab

 Choose one method.

 ### Method A - Colab Secrets panel

 1. In Colab, open the left sidebar and click the key icon labeled "Secrets".
-2. Add a secret named **NY_API_KEY** with your token value and enable Notebook access for the current notebook.
+2. Add secrets named **NY_API_KEY_ID** and **NY_API_KEY_SECRET** with your key ID and secret value.
+Enable Notebook access for the current notebook.
-3. Load it into the environment so your script can read it.
+3. The notebook will load them via `google.colab.userdata.get`.

 ### Method B - Secure prompt inside the notebook